Oct 3, 2013|

 The Atacama Desert

 This 1000 km (600 miles) long desert is the driest desert in the world and extends through parts of Peru, Bolivia, and Argentina with the vast majority in Chile.
 This alien landscape in the altiplano, where snowfall meets the desert, is the oldest desert in the world.
 It is so “alien” in fact, that it is often compared to Mars; NASA has used its climate and surface to test instruments for future Mars missions.
-Despite its seemingly unforgiving climate, the Atacama Desert is home to over 500 species of flora and unique set of fauna.
-Andean flamingos, hummingbirds and Humbolt penguins also call this region home.
+Despite its seemingly unforgiving climate, the Atacama Desert is home to over 500 species of flora and a unique set of fauna.
+Andean flamingos, hummingbirds, and Humbolt penguins also call this region home.
 Besides the nearly mind-altering landscape seen during the day, nightfall in this ethereal scape is a show of its own.
 The lunar vista is by far one of the most incredible sights to behold and the stars seem closer than ever.
 Why travel to space if Mars has such a similar landscape as northern Chile?
 View our Atacama Desert & Santiago Tour.

 Where to Stay in San Pedro de Atacama